This year's Tomato Fest 2019 will take place on September 7th Downtown Auburn, New York.

-Our featured Saturday night concert on the Auburn Public Theater Main Stage
+Our featured concert Saturday night 7 pm at Auburn Public Theater

 Festival opens at 11am Saturday